snarfed/granary/README.md

   * Correctly trim Twitter alt text
 * Facebook
   * Scraping: extract post id from `_ft_` query param instead of `story_fbid`, which is now an opaque token that changes regularly. ([facebook-atom#27](https://github.com/snarfed/facebook-atom/issues/27))
+* REST API
+  * Add new `/html` endpoint that accepts `POST` requests with silo HTML as input.
+Currently only supports Instagram.
+Requires `site=instagram`, `output=...` (any supported output format), and HTML as either raw request body or MIME multipart encoded file in the `input` parameter.

 ### 4.0 - 2022-03-23